mcalheiro/java-cucumber-bdd/README.md

 ## Usage
 In order to run the tests, it is required that you have installed java jdk8 and download SprintToolSuite4 (or Eclipse IDE).
 Then, in Sprint (or Eclipse), import the ```pom.xml``` file and wait for setup to complete.
 Then, right click on ```/leilao/src/test/java/br/com/alura/leilao/acceptance/LeilaoCucumberRunner.java``` and run as JUnit test.

+This is a reproduction of the code from [BDD with Cucumber from Alura](https://cursos.alura.com.br/course/bdd-cucumber-java).